 This course is one of two courses (Contracts I and II) that together provide an integrated understanding of the concepts, doctrines and theories underpinning contract law.
-The focus in this course is on the law relating to the formation of contract, an introduction to the equitable concept of estoppel, the position of third parties and incorporation and interpretation of contract terms.
-The course will also considers the core functions of contract law and its modern transactional contexts.
-Overall, the course will provide specialised knowledge of a fundamental area of law and enhance two key legal skills - legal analysis and problem solving.
+The topics covered in this course include the law relating to the formation of contract, an introduction to the equitable concept of estoppel and contract excuses (i.e. vitiating factors that might prevent the contract from being enforced).
+The course will also focus on the development of skills in the areas of note taking, problem solving and referencing.
+These skills will complement and reinforce your understanding of the course content areas and will build your graduate skills portfolio.

 Newcastle City Precinct